ADMIS-TONGJI/ADMIS-TONGJI.github.io/_members/2021shuyu-wang.md

 ### 个人简介/About Me
 Shuyu Wang received the master’s degree in computer science and technology from China University of Petroleum, Qingdao, Shandong, China, in 2021.
-She is currently pursuing the Ph.D. degree with the Department of Computer Science and Technology, Tongji University, Shanghai, China.
+She received the Ph.D. degree with the Department of Computer Science and Technology, Tongji University, Shanghai, China, in 2025.
 Her is also a student member of the China Computer Federation (CCF).

 ### 研究方向/Research Interests
 Remote Sensing Data Processing, Spatio-temporal Data Analysis, Spatial–temporal Data imputation, and Deep Learning.